U.S., Iran and regional mediators discuss terms for a possible 45-day ceasefire

 Terms & Concepts

-• Polymarket: A prediction market platform where traders buy and sell contracts linked to the perceived probability of future events.
+• Polymarket: A prediction market platform where users trade contracts tied to the perceived likelihood of future events.

-• Ceasefire: A temporary suspension of fighting between opposing sides, often intended to support negotiations or de-escalation.
+• Ceasefire: A formal or temporary halt in fighting between opposing sides, often linked to negotiations or de-escalation efforts.